Home About Keynote Talks Clients, Feedback Extras Contact Jane

 find . <filename> : find files in current directory, find /etc <filename> : find files in /etc dir

-See also locate.
-Much faster - searches quickly through a system database.
+See also locate, which is much faster - searches quickly through a system database.

 free : quick method of checking memory usage